 The extent and severity of the withdrawal symptoms will depend on the type, frequency and amount of bath salts used by the individual.
 Typically the experience of withdrawal involves the opposite of the effect the drug produced.
 For example, because we know bath salts act to increase heart rate and other autonomic nervous system functions, during withdrawal those activities would be reversed, resulting in tachycardia or lethargy.

 Given the fast-acting properties, symptoms for bath salts are typically acute.
-Withdrawal symptoms usually begin within a few hours to a few days after the last use and can include:

 Because of the potential for misdiagnosis, it is critical that medical or addiction professionals rule out prior psychotic behaviors.